 Back to vSphere Web Client, clicking on the VM’s console screen or selecting Open Console from the VM’s context menu will launch the default remote console.

-Some of the MKS errors you might see are as follows:
+Some of the MKS errors (for instance, vmware unable to connect to the mks internal error) you might see are as follows:

 - Error connecting: Host address lookup for server <SERVER> failed: The requested name is valid and was found in the database, but it does not have the correct associated data being resolved for.

 - Error connecting: cannot connect to host <host>: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because the connected host has failed to respond.

 - Error connecting: You need to execute access in order to connect with the VMware console.
 Access denied for config file.

 - Unable to connect to MKS: Failed to connect to server IP:903.